Trip Ubusan: The Lolas vs. Zombies

-Trip Ubusan: The Lolas vs. Zombies is a 2017 Filipino zombie comedy film directed by Mark A. Reyes, starring Jose Manalo, Wally Bayola, and Paolo Ballesteros.
-It is a spin-off film of the Kalyeserye segment of Eat Bulaga!, a Philippine variety show.
-The film's name is a play on the title of the 2016 South Korean film Train to Busan and the 2009 tower defense game Plants vs. Zombies.
-It is under the production of M-Zet Productions, to be part of APT Entertainment, and was released in Philippine cinemas on November 22, 2017.
+Trip Ubusan: The Lolas vs. Zombies is a 2017 Filipino zombie comedy film directed by Mark A. Reyes.
+A spin-off of Kalyeserye, a soap opera sub-segment of the variety show Eat Bulaga!, the film stars Jose Manalo, Wally Bayola, and Paolo Ballesteros, who reprise their roles as the Lolas alongside a large ensemble supporting cast, who are caught in the midst of a sudden zombie outbreak and must find a safe place to escape to before they are infected.

+The film's title is a play on the 2016 South Korean film Train to Busan and the 2009 tower defense game Plants vs. Zombies.
+The film is produced by M-Zet Productions, who is part of APT Entertainment, and was released in Philippine cinemas on November 22, 2017.
 The movie was distributed by GMA Network.

 Plot

-At a restaurant, a man consumes crispy pata made from organic pork and falls ill before collapsing, reanimating as a zombie, and infecting other patrons, starting an outbreak.
+A mysterious outbreak starts in a local restaurant when a man consumes crispy pata made from contaminated organic pork.
+He suddenly falls ill, collapses, and reanimates as a zombie and infecting other customers, starting a fast-spreading outbreak.

+Lola Nidora, Lola Tinidora, and Lola Tidora are taking care of their adoptive great-granddaughter, Charmaine Nidora—the daughter of Yaya Dub and Alden who was away on a business trip.
+On their ninth birthday, the Lolas decide to arrange a camping trip in Zambales.
+However, their close neighbor Ivy, as well as their housekeepers become infected with the disease and attack, After killing Ivy, the Lolas and Charmaine flee from their house in the minivan.

-The Lolas arrange a home camping session for their granddaughter Charmaine’s ninth birthday.
-Charmaine invites their neighbor Ivy to the event, only to be chased back home by the zombified latter, who is killed by the Lolas, unaware of the unfolding outbreak.
-Fleeing to their private air field, the Lolas and Charmaine stop at a gas station to buy supplies, only to be caught up in another zombie outbreak.
-In the confusion, Charmaine is separated and ends up in the company of teenage couples Aladin and Irish and Cath and Will, as well as Aladin's sister Marcy, who is an expert on zombies, their friend Melo, an arrogant woman named Eva, and Loid, an escaped prisoner who poses as a jail guard.
-The group manages to escape aboard a tour bus driven by Jordan and his assistant Abe.
-The Lolas are inadvertently left behind, but manage to escape after finding a motorcycle.
+As the Lolas and Charmaine stop at a gas station to buy supplies, another zombie horde attack the area.
+In the confusion, Charmaine is separated from the Lolas and ends up in the company of teenage couples Aladin and Irish; and Cath and Will, as well as Aladin's sister Marcy, who is an expert on zombies; their friend Melo; Eva, a selfish aristocrat; and Loid, an armed convict who poses as one of the Department of Corrections officers who were bitten during the attack while escorting him.
+The group, sans Lolas, manages to escape aboard a tour bus driven by Jordan and his assistant and ex-girlfriend Abe.

-As the tour bus passengers learn more about the zombie outbreak over the news, they make a stopover at an abandoned mechanic shop to "zombie-proof" their vehicle.
-That night, Melo, who had consumed infected pork, reanimates inside the bus and attacks Irish before being killed by Loid with a gunshot to the heart, while Will and Aladin alert the group to a hoard of approaching zombies.
-In the chaos, Cathy tries to rescue Will, but is pushed off the bus by Eva.
-The Lolas arrive and finish off the zombies before they can overwhelm the bus.
-They celebrate as they are reunited with Charmaine, but are saddened and forced to leave after Will and Cathy reappear as zombies.